clestial/EduAdmin-WordPress/readme.md

 == Changelog ==

+### 2.0.2 ###
+- fix: Adding check for nonces in interest-registration pages
+- fix: Checking count in password reset in a different way
+- add: When you activate/deactivate the plugin, all transients are now cleaned

 ### 2.0.1 ###
 - chg: Better check against `customtemplate`
 - add: Backend-function to fix old search/sort/display values to the new ones